FomTarro/unity-essentials/README.md

 For example, you may want your UI Manager to set up before you have your Save Manager load data in and populate said UI.

+### `ObjectPool<T>`
+A class which instantiates and stores objects of type `T`, preventing them from needing to instantiate them at runtime.
+Useful for things like projectiles or particles, which may need to be summoned in rapid, large bursts.

+New objects will be instantiated and added to the pool as needed, if the pool is ever completely exausted at once.

 ## I/O

 ### `LoggingManager`